hacktoria/.github/README.md

 **Discord Roles**:
 - Depending on your involvement with Hacktoria, several Discord roles are avilable.
 More clarification on these can be found on the Discord Roles page.

+**Discord Contracts**:
+- There are unique Contracts posted in the announcement channel in our Discord server.
+These contracts are only available during a certain time frame.
+Participation is bought with Hacktoria Coins.
+At the end of each Contract, you receive a uniquely numbered Contract Card.

 **Having fun**:
 - **We have a welcoming community with people who all have different skills.
 Everyone is welcome to join and learn, have fun and build their own community projects.
 Don’t be shy, say hello.**